OmidSaremi/DeepNeuralNet-Based-Shoe-Recommender/README.md

 ## Scalable design using Apache Spark and S3

 when the number of images in the data base increases reading in the collection in memory is not possible.
 An alternative design, being implemented is to write the features inth images into a S3 bucket.
 At start up the features are loaded up ino an RDD.
-When a POST request hit the we
+When a file is uploaded

-## Training a Siamese architecture convolutional neural net

-Another approach I tried was to train a Siamese architecture.
-In this approach a new data